nikodemus/kuutamo/README.md

 - [ ] Isolate the HW interfaces so that same code can be run on the device and a computer, for ease of development.
 (Ideally with no modifications.)
+      - [x] Isolate HW interfaces behind a single message abstraction
+      - [x] Have the original HW interface code us the same abstraction: it just won't do anything if running on computer.
-- [ ] Provide some sort of facsimile of the HW user interface in SW.
+      - [ ] Provide a facsimile of the HW user interface in PD

 ## Non-Goals